buildkite/docker-buildkite-agent/README.md

 docker run -it -e BUILDKITE_AGENT_TOKEN=xxx buildkite/agent:ubuntu
 ```

+## Invoking Docker from within a build

+There are two ways of calling Docker from within a Docker build:

+* Expose the Docker host inside the container, usually by mounting `/var/run/docker.sock` via the Docker compose config or from your own bash script.
+This is supported by all the agent docker images, but has the downside that you’re basically giving root access to the build containers.
+* Use Docker-in-Docker to create a separate Docker daemon inside the container.
+This is supported only by the `-docker` versions of the agent docker images.
+This has the downside that each build has it’s own separate image cache.

 ## Docker-in-Docker

 This image is identical to the Ubuntu image, except that it has docker running inside it.
 This requires the `--privileged` flag.